 The first St Pauls Carnival took place in 1968 in the St Pauls neighbourhood of Bristol.
 The annual African Caribbean carnival has since grown to become one of the city’s greatest cultural events.

 To Take this bustling buzz of Bristol to exciting new heights the St Pauls Carnival CIC was formed, in February 2017 to create a stable future for the event.
 It is brand new and all the directors are unpaid.
 This year is an opportunity to build partnerships and test ideas.

-New ideas include ensuring a carnival that is litter-free, environmentally sustainable, and promotes diversity and inclusion.
+Our remit and focus is to bring a landmark 50th year anniversary event back to the streets of Bristol.
+We want ensure it is litter-free, environmentally sustainable, and promotes diversity and inclusion.
 To do this, the CIC Community engagement programme has now begun to make St Paul's Carnival stronger than ever before.

 The size and popularity of the last Carnival meant higher levels of organisation, communication, policing and cleaning were needed.
 This resulted in two key funders, Bristol City Council and the Arts Council England, on the proviso that if it was to go ahead, a new organisation would be essential for the return of a fully family-friendly event.